 Michelle is a strong woman, and her public speaking is some of the best I’ve heard, with her opinions on equality and the fight against discrimination really encouraging mass media attention.

 I think Michelle Obama is a brilliant role model due to her image as a strong woman, and for girls growing up around the world her image of strength and power are fantastic for inspiration.

 I absolutely love Taylor Swift and, apart from the fact that she is incredibly talented and makes brilliant songs, I think she is a great role model for girls today.
-Taylor has a clean record regarding criminal offences- something not many celebrities can boast- and the way she bounces back after continual flack from the media and others in the limelight is really inspiring, particularly the way that she channels her feelings and come-backs into some brilliant songs!
+I love the way that Taylor bounces back after continual flack from the media and others in the limelight is really inspiring, particularly the way that she channels her feelings and come-backs into some brilliant songs!

 The fact that she is also so talented, and she uses her songs to put across important messages for girls and women across the world also makes her a fab role model.

-She says in her songs that heart-break is normal, that hurting is part of life, and that you don’t have to feel bad because of this, and that life goes on, and men aren’t everything.
+She says in her songs that heart-break is normal, that hurting is part of life, and that life goes on.

-Roosevelt also spoke out against issues such as racial discrimination, holding a famous tea-party for African American orphan girls at the White House, which caused a great stir and really shows her disregard for convention, and the way in which she fought against inequality and suppression.
+Roosevelt also spoke out against issues such as racial discrimination, holding a famous tea-party for African American orphan girls at the White House, which caused a great stir and really shows her disregard for convention.

-Eleanor Roosevelt is an important role model for girls today, as she shows that women should always have a voice, and that even those part of a suppressed group should never give up putting their opinion across, and fighting against oppression.
+Eleanor Roosevelt is an important role model for girls today, as she shows that women should always have a voice.
+Even those part of a suppressed group should never give up putting their opinion across, and fighting against oppression.